 Library: Each student is issued two Library Cards.
 Textbooks and other books on the lending list can be borrowed using the cards.
 They should return the books on or before the due date.
 A student book bank is operated in the library.
-A complete set of First year Text Books for a discounted price is issued to the students under this scheme.
+A complete set of First year Textbooks for a discounted price is issued to the students under this scheme.
 Students should return the books at the end of the semester in good condition to get the refund/books for the next semester.
 For detailed information regarding the library facilities meet the librarian.

-Digital Library: Students can access online journals DELNET and video lectures from NPTEL and CoEeRD portal of JNTUK.
+Digital Library: Students can access online journals DELNET and video lectures from NPTEL and JNTUK portal.

 Hostels: Separate Hostels for boys and girls are provided.
 Absolute discipline should be maintained during the stay in the hostels.
 The warden is the final authority.
-While the Boys hostel is near Kaza tollgate, the Girls hostel is on college campus.
+While the Boys hostel is in Guntur city, the Girls hostel is on college campus.